Home | Food Storage | Can You Freeze green onions?

 The best storage to use when freezing green onions is a Ziploc freezer bag or a tightly sealed freezer-safe container.

-Do you know what green onions goes great in?
+Do you know what green onions go great in?
 Chicken salad and if you have leftovers you will also want to know if you can freeze chicken salad with green onions.

 Tips for freezing and refrigerating green onions